Orange Button Community Scheme

 How can I get my Orange Button?

-In order to wear an Orange Button, you need to have completed around 3 hours of quality assured suicide prevention content in the past 2 years.
-Recognised training includes:
+You can click on the Sign up form below to apply for our Orange Button pack, as long as you have completed around 3 hours of quality assured suicide prevention content in the past 2 years.

 - ASIST (Applied Suicide Intervention Skills Training)